Lithronmantic/anonymous-inference-review/README.md

 - Prepare the CSV files referenced by the config before running.
 - This package is intended for the proposed method path only.
+- This project is currently undergoing peer review.
+Once the paper is accepted, we will further refine the codebase.
+- The gradient update in the original network relies on GPU computing power during training.
+If you encounter an “Out Of Memory Error: CUDA out of memory” or similar error during runtime, please stop the process and adjust the settings based on your computer's computing power.